emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 Two days to link VNets to private zones: 1.)
 Each VNet can link to one private DNS zone for registration with up to 100 Vnets linked to the same private DNS zone.
 2.)
 You can link a VNet to each private zone with each VNet being able to link to up to 1,000 private DNS zones.

 Make sure you understand this conditional forwarding stuff.
+Use the lab to finish off this section.